rotatefree/rotatefree.github.io/README.md

 Select tag can’t rotate directly.<br>
 We custom new select by javascript,because orinal broswer option can't be rotate.<br>
 Use rotateselect function to change it.<br>
-Select rotate should be contained by a div tag and rotate the div tag.
+Select rotate should be contained by a div tag and rotate the div tag.<br>
 Html :

     <div class="rotatediv">